2023 Caquetá Cessna Stationair crash: Search

 Search and rescue teams from the Colombian military and local indigenous communities started searching the area for wreck and remains.
-They located the wreckage of the Cessna on May 15, two weeks after the crash.
+They located the wreckage of the Cessna on 15 May, two weeks after the crash.
 Colombian President Gustavo Petro initially tweeted that the children had been found at that time, but that tweet was retracted less than 24 hours later.
 They also found items belonging to the children, including a child's drinking bottle, and traces of a makeshift shelter, suggesting that the children could still be alive.
 A small footprint was found a week later.
-Loudspeakers with a range of a mile were used to broadcast messages in the Witoto language to the children, advising them to stay in one location so that they could be found by the searchers.
+Loudspeakers with a range of 1 mi were used to broadcast messages in the Witoto language to the children, advising them to stay in one location so that they could be found by the searchers.
 The head of the Colombian Institute of Family Welfare said the fact that "the jungle was in harvest" meant the children could find and eat fruit that was in bloom.

-During the search operation, Wilson, a search and rescue Belgian shepherd that helped the rescuers find a path eventually leading to the children's whereabouts, went missing.
-A subsequent, two-weeks-long operation with over 70 men was launched to find him, nonetheless unsuccessful.
+During the search operation, Wilson, a search and rescue Belgian Shepherd that helped the rescuers find a path eventually leading to the children's whereabouts, went missing.
+A subsequent, two-weeks-long operation with over 70 men was launched to find him but was unsuccessful.

 Rescue

-Forty days after the crash, on June 10, 2023, the four children were found and evacuated to the Colombian capital Bogotá for medical treatment.
+Forty days after the crash, on 10 June 2023, the four children were found and evacuated to the Colombian capital Bogotá for medical treatment.
 According to the rescuers, the children were malnourished and had many insect bites, but no major health issues.
 By the time the children were discovered, about 150 troops and rescuers and 200 volunteers from local indigenous groups were searching for them.
 President Petro said it was "an example of total survival which will remain in history".

 Investigation

 The Colombian Civil Aviation Authority is responsible for the investigation of this accident.
-The final report has been published in 2025, citing the major cause as engine failure that probably caused by either fuel system failure or fuel contamination.
-The investigation team made several safety recommendations on fuel system inspection, Search and Rescue service, Amazonic operations, etc.
+The final report was published in 2025, citing the major cause as engine failure likely caused by either fuel system failure or fuel contamination.
+The investigation team made several safety recommendations on fuel system inspection, search and rescue services, operations in the Amazon region, and other issues.